Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/datasources/supported-data-sources/sybase.md

 <img src="images/sybase-view-visualization.png" alt="Example of a Sybase view visualization" class="responsive-img" width="75%"/>

-For more information on views and Sybase, visit <a href="http://infocenter.sybase.com/help/index.jsp?topic=/com.sybase.infocenter.dc32300.1570/html/sqlug/X29678.htm" target="_blank">this documentation website</a>.

 ### Working with Stored Procedures

 In Sybase, stored procedures allow users to run a set of query